 A good example of a missense mutation in humans is the disease sickle cell anemia.
 The sixth amino acid of normal hemoglobin A is glutamic acid (GAG).
 A single base substitution in the codon of this amino acid, the substitution of U in place of A, changes the amino acid to valine (GUG), forming characteristic hemoglobin S of sickle cell anemia.

 For instance, a single base change from GGU to GCU results in an amino acid change within the polypeptide from Glycine to Alanine at a specific site.

 A nonsense mutation is the substitution of a single base pair that leads to the formation of an altered gene triplet which produces a chain-terminating codon in mRNA.
 For example, a single base change from UAC to UAA results in an amino acid change within the polypeptide from Tyrosine to stop the codon at a specific site.

-Unless the nonsense mutation is very near the end of the gene, the result is the premature termination of protein during translation forming incomplete or shortened polypeptide that is most likely nonfunctional.
+Unless the nonsense mutation is very near the end of the gene, the result is the premature termination of protein during translation, forming an incomplete or shortened polypeptide that is most likely nonfunctional.

-Frameshift mutations result from the addition or deletion of one or more nucleotides (the number of added or deleted base pairs is not divisible by three) in a gene.
+Frameshift mutations result from adding or deleting one or more nucleotides (the number of added or deleted base pairs is not divisible by three) in a gene.

 The reading of the genetic code starts from one end of the protein template, mRNA, and is read in consecutive blocks of three bases.
 Each group of three bases corresponds to one of 20 different amino acids.